 The Job Description should be read alongside the range of Professional Duties of Teachers as set out in Part XII of the Teachers' Pay and Conditions Document, sections 48 to 50.
-The post-holder will be expected to undertake duties in line with the Professional Standards for Qualified Teachers.
+The post-holder will be expected to undertake duties in line with the Professional Standards for Qualified Teachers and uphold the Professional Code of the General Teaching Council for England.